HovVathana/Full-Stack-Chat-App-with-React/README.md

 # Full-Stack-NaNa-Chat-App-with-React

 ## General info
-This a chat app that is still a work in progress.
-Users can only create public rooms.
+This is a chat app that is still a work in progress.
+Users can sign in with Google authentication and create group chat.
 Try [Live Demo](https://nana-chat-app-e3a7d.web.app/).

 ## Features